noahehall/theBookOfNoah/0current/scripting.md

 # env vars
   - see the current value via `echo $VAR_NAME`

+  - `SHELL` path to your current shell executable
+  - `PATH` list of directories storing global executables
   - `PS1` the interactive prompt
   - `PS2` enabled fo rmultiline commands/when the shell thinks youve entered an unfinished cm
     - e.g. forgetting the closing quote and pressing enter